How to Grow Okra

 soil.
 Keep them watered, but make sure to provide good drainage, as they

 do not like to keep their feet wet for extended periods.
 Apply both fertilizer

-Harvest Okra when the pods are young and tender, about three to four inches
+Harvest Okra when the pods are 3 - 4 inches long, while they are young and

 often as every other day.
 This encourages the plant to produce more flowers